 - Fun, entertaining videos that help followers understand what kind of people are working for your company

-The options for this type of video are essentially endless, so the best thing to do is talk with your employees about the kind of video they’d like to help you create.
+The options for this type of video are virtually endless, so the best thing to do is talk with your employees about the kind of video they’d like to help you create.

 7. Go seasonal

-Different seasons and holidays throughout the year also present you with good opportunities to create social media videos that your followers will want to watch and engage with.
-Instead of sharing the same old boring product or corporate videos all year round, consider creating new, entertaining videos that piggyback on the biggest holidays or events throughout the year that you know your customers care about.
+Different seasons and holidays throughout the year also give you good opportunities to create social media videos that your followers will want to watch and engage with.

 8. Add captions to videos

-According to HubSpot, 85% of videos on Facebook are watched without sound.
-To boost engagement on your social media videos, make sure to add captions that your followers can read before they decide whether or not to turn the sound on.
+According to HubSpot, 69% of users watch video without sound.
+To boost engagement on your social media videos, add captions that your followers can read before deciding whether or not to turn the sound on.

 What video ideas have worked well for your business?
 What types of social media videos do your followers love?
-Tell me in the comment section below, I’d love to hear from you.
+Tell us in the comment section below, we’d love to hear from you.